top of page

 • Move Regularly: Exercise releases endorphins and reduces stress.
 Even short walks or gentle stretching help regulate emotions.

-• Write a List of Positive Affirmations: Phrases like “I am capable,” “I am enough,” or “This feeling will pass” can help counteract negative self-talk.
+• Use Positive Affirmations: Phrases like “I am capable,” “I am enough,” or “This feeling will pass” can help counteract negative self-talk.

-• Limit Exposure to Negative News or Social Media: Constant exposure to negative or sensationalized media can heighten stress and emotional dysregulation.
-Set boundaries around your media consumption, which could include scheduled breaks or choosing uplifting content.
+• Limit Exposure to Negative News or Social Media: Set boundaries around your media consumption, which could include scheduled breaks or choosing uplifting content.

-• Break Tasks into Smaller Steps: Large or complex tasks can trigger anxiety and emotional overwhelm.
-Breaking them into smaller, manageable steps makes things feel more achievable and reduces the likelihood of emotional flooding or frustration.
+• Break Tasks into Smaller Steps: Break tasks into smaller, manageable steps to make things feel more achievable and reduce the likelihood of emotional flooding.

-• Use Timers or Alarms: Setting timers to check in with your emotional state can increase awareness of rising distress.
+• Use Timers or Alarms: Set timers to check in with your emotional state and increase awareness of rising distress.
 When the timer goes off, pause to assess how you’re feeling and decide whether to continue, rest, or use a calming technique.

-• Incorporate Humour or Laughter: Laughter is a natural mood booster and stress reducer.
-Watching a funny video, sharing jokes, or engaging in playful activities can lift your spirits and help you regain emotional equilibrium.
+• Incorporate Humour or Laughter: Watch a funny video, share jokes, or engage in playful activities to lift your spirits and help you regain emotional balance.

-• Keep a Feelings Journal: Writing about your emotions, triggers, and reactions can help you identify patterns over time.
+• Keep a Feelings Journal: Write about your emotions, triggers, and reactions to help you identify patterns over time.
 This awareness allows you to develop personalized coping strategies and recognize early signs of emotional escalation.

-• Be Kind to Yourself: When emotions run high, treat yourself with the same compassion as you would a friend.
+• Be Kind to Yourself: Treat yourself with self-compassion.
 Acknowledge your feelings without judgment and remind yourself that it’s okay to struggle.

-• Prioritize Sleep Hygiene: Quality sleep is vital for emotional regulation.
-Establish a calming bedtime routine, avoid screens before bed, and maintain a consistent sleep schedule to improve your mood and reduce emotional reactivity.
+• Prioritize Sleep Hygiene: Establish a calming bedtime routine, avoid screens before bed, and maintain a consistent sleep schedule to reduce emotional reactivity.

 When to Reach Out for Professional Help